cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 To create a thread in C++ we use a standard class that abstracts away the OS-level thread from us.
 From C++11 and until C++20 we use the `std::thread` class for that but in more modern C++ (C++20 onwards), we can use the `std::jthread` class instead.
 Essentially, both serve the same purpose but the `std::jthread` automatically joins the thread when it goes out of scope, which prevents a number of potential programming errors and makes it much safer to use.

 Let's look at a simple example to understand better how it works in practice.
-Here we create 5 images of `TinyImage` type that have an id and a fake "size" represented by a randomly generated integer.
-We immediately push them into a `std::queue` in the main thread.
+Here we assume that every image is of `TinyImage` type that has an id and a fake "size" represented by a randomly generated integer.
 Every `TinyImage` can be processed by a function `ProcessImage()` which here simulates some work by sleeping for a duration proportional to its "size".
+At the start of our program we immediately push 10 such images into a `std::queue` in the main thread.

-To create a new `std::jthread`, we simply pass the function this thread will run, in our case `ProcessImages`, along with any arguments this function needs, into its constructor:
+Then we want to process them in a separate thread.
+To get this up and runnign we need to create a new thread, which we do by creating an object of `std::jthread` type by passing the function this thread will run, in our case `ProcessImages`, along with any arguments this function needs, into its constructor.
+In this particular example, since we want to modify the queue, we pass a pointer to it.
+In its turn, the `ProcessImages` function runs a loop that, as long as the queue is not empty, takes one image at a time from it and processes it by calling `ProcessImage`.

 <!--
 `CPP_COPY_SNIPPET` parallelism_jthread_1/main.cpp